Tuesday, November 17, 2009

 Radak (on 27:1) suggests that it was the onset of blindness that caused Yitzhak to fear that he would die shortly.

-Maybe, there is another possibility.
-If Yaakov did not study at the school of Ever, then Yitzhak was 137 at the time of the blessing.
-Immediately after the blessings, Yaakov left for Paddan-aram, 27:43, and Yaakov was 77 when he came to Paddan-aram (47:9, 45:11, 41:46, 30:25: 130-9-30-14=77).
-We also know that Yitzhak was 60 when Yaakov was born, 25:26, which means that Yitzhak was 137 when he wanted to bless Esav.
-This age was significant since this was the age when Yitzhak's older half-brother Yishmael died, 25:17.
+There is another possibility.
+If Yaakov did not study at the school of Ever, then Yitzhak was 137 at the time when he wanted to bless Esav.
+Yitzhak was 137 since immediately after Yaakov stole the blessings intended for Esav, Yaakov left for Paddan-aram, 27:43, and Yaakov was 77 when he came to Paddan-aram (47:9, 45:11, 41:46, 30:25; 130-9-30-14=77).
+We also know that Yitzhak was 60 when Yaakov was born, 25:26, which means that Yitzhak was 137 (60 + 77) when he wanted to bless Esav.
+137 years was significant to Yitzhak since this was the age when Yitzhak's older half-brother Yishmael died, 25:17.
 Thus, when Yitzhak was 137, he feared that his death was imminent.

 No comments: